-The Company's investment properties were valued at 31 December 2022 by Colliers Romania and 31 December 2021 by Colliers Romania, external, independent evaluators, authorized by ANEVAR, having recent experience regarding the location and nature of the properties evaluated.
+The Company's investment properties were valued at 31 December 2023 and several of assets also at 31 March 2023 and 30 June 2023 by Colliers Romania, external, independent evaluator, authorized by ANEVAR, having recent experience regarding the location and nature of the properties evaluated.
 The valuation models in accordance with those recommended by the International Valuation Standards Committee have been applied and are consistent with the principles in IFRS 13.